 The best 10 days of my life?

 When we read or listen to the narration of Ibn Abbas (RA) who reported that the Prophet, peace and blessings be upon him, said, “No good deeds are better than what is done in these first ten days of Dhul-Hijjah.”
 Some companions of the Prophet said, “Not even jihad in the way of Allah?”
 The Prophet said, “Not even jihad in the way of Allah, except for a man who goes out with his life and wealth at risk and he returns with nothing.”
-(I.e. martyrdom) (Ṣaḥīḥ al-Bukhārī 969), we realise that the setting of Saturday’s sun marked the beginning of a different breed of days to the rest.
+(I.e. martyrdom) (Ṣaḥīḥ al-Bukhārī 969), we realise that the setting of Wednesday’s sun marked the beginning of a different breed of days to the rest.
 And so hopefully for all of us begins the best 10 days of our lives up until now.

 As it is commonly said: “With great power, comes great responsibility.”
 It is clear from the many narrations and from Allah SWT Himself who swore an oath by them when He said in Surah Al-Fajr “By the Dawn.
 And the ten nights.” (nights referring to the first 10 days of Dhul Hijjah as is the opinion of Ibn Abbas (RA) who narrated the above hadith) that these first 10 days are no doubt full of power, be it transformative for one’s own character or power in that your deeds are magnified immensely.
 And therefore, with it comes a great responsibility that befalls us all, which is to maximise these 10 days in devotion to Allah SWT and this requires planning!

 And so I wish to share below some insights for your preparation as shared with me recently; this starts by viewing these 10 days with the correct lens.